lizmat/raku-all-modules/perlpilot/Grammar-Profiler-Simple/README.markdown

 # Grammar::Profiler::Simple
-This module provides a simple profiler for Perl 6 gramamrs.
+This module provides a simple profiler for Perl 6 grammars.
 To enable profiling simply add

     use Grammar::Profiler::Simple;